Google Sheets vs. Microsoft Excel. The never-ending battle between the reliable workhorse and its web-based young competitor. How do the two compare?

 In terms of pure processing power, the Excel desktop app beats Google Sheets hands-down.

-The desktop version of Excel, on the other hand, can store up to 17 million cells before you’ll need to consider using a different program (like the language and environment for statistical processing R).
+Right off the bat, Excel’s processing power is clearly more advanced.
+The desktop version of Excel can store up to 17 million cells before you’ll need to consider using a different program (like the language and environment for statistical processing R).

 With Excel, there are no internet latency issues, and you can work in heavy, multi-tab files limited only by your computer’s memory.